daniel-strauss/adlr_tactile_exploration/README.md

 ![](outputs/presenation_resources/video_readme.gif)

-Robot grasping relies on accurate 3D models from sensory data of depth cameras, cameras or tactile exploration.
+Robot grasping relies on accurate spatial models from sensory data of depth cameras, cameras or tactile exploration.
 Related work relies often on point cloud data from cameras in combination with sparse tactile data.
 We explore a novel